 Winter is on the Way!

-Days are cooling off, nights are getting colder, and we may get a hard freeze as soon as next week!
+As the days are cooling off and nights are getting colder, and we are soon to get a hard freeze!
 What does this mean for your lawn?
 First, you need to know and understand what kind of grass or grasses you have.

 Do you see this pattern in your lawn?
 Don’t worry, it’s just frost damage.
 Frost damage does NOT actually damage your bermuda grass.
 Frost has just nudged a part of your grass into dormancy, hence the strange markings.
 Sometimes panicked customers will call us when they see this, thinking they have insects killing their lawn or a fungus or something.
 Relax!
 It’s normal.